seunghwanh/smartsemicolon-vscode/README.md

 ## Extension Settings

-* `smartsemicolon.enable`: enable this extension on/off.
+* `smartsemicolon.enable`: toggle this extension on/off.
-* `smartsemicolon.autoLineChange`: enable the automatic line changing feature on/off.
+* `smartsemicolon.autoLineChange`: toggle the automatic line changing feature on/off.
+* `smartsemicolon.acceptSuggestions`: If true, accept the current IntelliSense suggestion on a semicolon.
+* `smartsemicolon.showInStatusBar`: toggle the extension information on the status bar.
+* `smartsemicolon.deleteEmptyLine`: toggle deleting an empty line if the cursor is at the line and the user pressed a semicolon.

 ## Known Issues